mythunlearner/mythunlearner/README.md

 💞️ I’m looking to collaborate on frontend projects and tutorials.
 📫 How to reach me: learntechpassion@gmail.com
 😄 Pronouns: He/Him
-⚡ Fun fact: I love Driving!
+⚡ Fun fact:  I thrive on networking!
+Engaging with others in the tech community inspires me to learn and grow every day